biocuration2023/biocuration2023.github.io/call-for-papers.md

 and finding ways to realize the potential and benefits of FAIR data and resources
 - **Future of Biocuration**: Views into the future of Biocuration, especially in light of recent advances with Large Language Models and Artificial Intelligence
-- **Philosophy of curation**: The philosophy of curation ultimately to the applications and analyses relying on curated resources

 The above topics are not exhaustive and we welcome other topics that are related to Biocuration efforts as well.